Welcome to the 1001 Genomes Project

 The 1001 Genomes Vision

-The 1001 Genomes Project was launched at the beginning of 2008 to discover the whole-genome sequence variation in 1001 strains (accessions) of the reference plant Arabidopsis thaliana.
-The resulting information is paving the way for a new era of genetics that identifies alleles underpinning phenotypic diversity across the entire genome and the entire species.
-Each of the accessions in the 1001 Genomes project is an inbred line with seeds that are freely available from the stock centre to all our colleagues.
+The 1001 Genomes Project was launched at the beginning of 2008 to discover detailed whole-genome sequence variation in at least 1001 strains (accessions) of the reference plant Arabidopsis thaliana.
+These accessions are naturally inbred lines that are products of natural selection under diverse ecological conditions, enabling a research program that links genotypes and phenotypes to fitness effects, in the laboratory and the field.
+Seeds from the 1001 Genomes accessions are freely available from the stock centre to anybody.
 Unlimited numbers of plants with identical genotype can be grown and phenotyped for each accession, in as many environments as desired, and so the sequence information we collect can be used directly in association studies at biochemical, metabolic, physiological, morphological, and whole plant-fitness levels.
 The 1001 Genomes resource thus has broad implications for areas as diverse as evolutionary sciences, plant breeding and human genetics.